 COVID-19 is creating all kinds of new challenges around the world, one of which is being felt keenly by teachers: distance education.
-Teaching remotely throws all kinds of new challenges at educators.
+Teaching remotely throws all kinds of new obstacles at educators.

 Video is one of the easiest ways to engage children at a distance and thankfully, videos are quick and easy to make with Biteable.
 Use short videos to explain a theme, present a topic, or explain how something works.